cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ```

-Next, we'll create a simple model to store the PDF attachments.
+Next, we'll create a simple model to store the PDF attachments using Active Storage.

 ```sh
 $ bin/rails g model ImportDocument user:references name:string
 ```

 This creates a new model `ImportDocument` that belongs to a `User` and has a `name`
-value.  `name` will store the subject of the email to help reference the import
+value.  `name` will store the subject of the email to make it easier to reference the import.

-a little easier.
+### Installing Action Mailbox

-If you haven't already, you'll also need to install Action Mailbox.
+If you haven't already done so, you'll also need to install Action Mailbox.

 ```sh
 $ bin/rails action_mailbox:install